pcp-mis-selling

 02 Why are some PCP claims delayed?

 There are current delays in some claims due to a pending Supreme Court ruling that could affect how certain PCP mis-selling cases are decided.
-This means that many finance companies and the FOS are holding cases until the court provides further guidance.
+This means that many finance companies and the Financial Ombudsman Service are holding cases until the court provides further guidance.

 We keep our clients updated throughout and continue to progress claims where possible.